Sample Files

 week5_shadow_device_arp_spoof.pcap

 An unknown device with a Raspberry Pi OUI (b8:27:eb) appears on WiFi with no hostname in DNS.
 It sends a gratuitous ARP claiming Bob’s workstation IP — then connects to the file server over SMB using that identity.
 Dave’s workstation joins normally.
+Because that MAC now holds two IPs (its own 10.0.4.50 and Bob’s 10.0.1.11), opening the shadow device in the Device Snapshot History shows a “conflict — 2 IPs” badge — the malicious one-MAC-two-IPs case (week 6 adds the benign multi-homed counterpart that raises the same badge).
 Signals: MAC_ADDED (shadow device, Dave), IP_MAC_DRIFT CRITICAL (ARP spoof).

 6